 • Name the exact data points needed

-• Reference your company’s methodologies and Rules
+• Reference your company’s methodologies

 • Allow for contextual variations